mecid/mecid.github.io/_posts/2020-12-02-focus-management-in-swiftui.md

 ```

 As you can see, SwiftUI provides us a special *prefersDefaultFocus* modifier that allows us to define a preferred focus area in our view.
 Let's take a deeper look at how this modifier works.
 It accepts two parameters.
 The first one is bool value describing whenever this view should be preferred as the default focus area.
 The second one is the *namespace*, defined by its ancestor view and indicates the focus scope.
 Default focus preference is limited to its *namespace*.
 It allows you to define multiple scopes and define different focus entry points in a single view hierarchy.

+> To learn more about new property wrappers, take a look at my ["New property wrappers in SwiftUI"](/2020/06/29/new-property-wrappers-in-swiftui/) post.

 There is also the *resetFocus* environment action, which we can use to reset a focus to its preferred default position when needed.